Upper bounds on charging power and tangible advantage in quantum batteries

-where $\rho'$ is the time evolved state and $t$ is the charging time.
-A quantum battery consisting of $N$ cells (spins) can charge $N$ times faster if the cells are globally coupled, compared to charging them independently \cite{binder2015quantacell}.
-As the former is achieved due to quantum correlations among the $N$ cells, the latter scenario of independent charging without the aid of these correlations is usually referred to as ``classical".
-Though quantum correlations among the cells help achieve speedup, in practice, collective charging with complex global correlations is necessary for a potentially extensive ($\sim N$) advantage \cite{gyhm2022quantum}.
+Against this backdrop, as more experimental realizations emerge in different physical platforms, it is necessary to obtain platform independent bounds on charging power of quantum batteries.
+Consider a quantum battery given by Hamiltonian $H_B$, and it is charged by a charger represented by the Hamiltonian $H_C(t)$.
+A quantum battery consisting of $N$ {\it globally coupled} cells (spins) can charge $N$ times faster due to quantum correlations among the cells.
+This must be contrasted with the {\it classical} scenario of charging them independently using $N$ chargers \cite{binder2015quantacell}.
+Though quantum correlations aids speedup, in practice, collective charging with complex global correlations is necessary for a potentially extensive ($\sim N$) advantage \cite{gyhm2022quantum}.

+Though ergotropy or the maximal unitarily extractable work \cite{allahverdyan2004maximal, garcia2020fluctuations, sone2021quantum, tirone2021quantum, alicki2013entanglement, pg2025dichotomy, touil2021ergotropy} in a quantum battery plays an important role, it is well appreciated that quantum advantage emerges in the battery charging process \cite{hovhannisyan2013entanglement} and not in the energy stored or extracted.
+Hence, this leads us to consider charging power, {\it i.e.,} the energy deposited per unit time \cite{quach2023quantum} defined as

-The instantaneous charging power is upper bounded in terms of the battery Hamiltonian $H_B$, and the charging Hamiltonian $H_C(t)$.
-The upper bound can be obtained from the Robertson uncertainty relation as \cite{julia2020bounds},
+where $\rho'$ is the time evolved state until the charging time $t$.
+The quantum battery is charged by a charger with Hamiltonian $H_C(t)$.
+The upper bound on the instantaneous charging power can be obtained from the uncertainty relation as \cite{julia2020bounds},

-where $\Delta H^2$ represents the variance of Hamiltonian $H$.
-To avoid spurious charging from non-quantum effects, $H_C$ must be well defined in the thermodynamic limit of large $N.$ Superextensive scaling of $H_C$ can lead to fictitious quantum advantage observed in Ref. \cite{le2018spin, ferraro2018high} and pointed out in Ref. \cite{rossini2020quantum}.

-How does the power bound capture a potential quantum advantage?
-Simulation results indicate that larger entanglement typically leads to enhanced non-local charging process, resulting in quantum advantage.
-The charger Hamiltonian $H_C$ is the resource that drives the charging process by delocalizing the battery state { and inducing pronounced overlaps with higher energy eigenstates of $H_B$.} In this sense, $\Delta H^2_B$ is an indirect indicator of the amount of entanglement between the cells in the battery, {and $\Delta H_C^2$ sets a bound on how fast energy can be transferred into the battery per unit time.}